sdafni/flight_ex/README.md

 # Flight Booking System with Temporal

-A production-ready flight booking system built with Go and Temporal demonstrating workflow orchestration, seat reservations with timeouts, payment validation with retries, and concurrent booking handling.
+A Temporal demostration flight booking system built with Go demonstrating workflow orchestration, seat reservations with timeouts, payment validation with retries, and concurrent booking handling.

 ## Features